santiagosayshey/Brain-Two/Computer Science/Databases & Ethical Data/Workshops/Workshop 3 - Preparation { Samuel Chau }.md

 #### b) Cookbook Name Index:
 Users might want to search for a specific cookbook.
 Having an index based on the cookbook name will facilitate this.

-#### c) Compound Index:
-This is useful if users want more specific queries, like finding recipes in a specific cookbook with a particular ingredient.

 ### 4. Impact on Index Over Time: